csutorasa/XOutput/README.md

 You can choose configure to configure your output mapping.
 You need to press the button or move the axis from one end to the another.
 After this click save and you can fine tune manually if needed with the dropdown menus and percentage value textboxes.

+After these you can close the configuration window.
+You can save the settings in the File menu.

+The emulation can be started with the start button next to the Edit.
+If the emulation is started, you can check in the windows settings, or just select File/Game controllers, that opens the windows calibration for you.

+## Manual config (usually not needed)

 After selecting the input the minimum and the maximum value can be configured.
 Some examples are shown below:

 | Minimum | Maximum | Effect                                            |